Guides

 Step 2: Examine Risk Vectors

-The risk_vectors field breaks the score into three independent dimensions:
+The risk_vectors field breaks the score into four independent dimensions:

 VectorWeightWhat to look for